-With the proposed 1st June start date for the badger cull growing nearer and the campaign against it gathering pace, the League is calling on all of our supporters to sign the petition and join us in opposing the cull.
+The campaign against the cull is gathering pace and the League is calling on all of our supporters to sign the petition and join us in opposing the cull.

-The latest stage of the campaign began with a very well attended public meeting in Taunton on Saturday 20th April.
-Representatives of the League and our Team Badger partner organisations attended the meeting, which called for public support against the proposed badger cull in England.
+Public meetings were also held in both Taunton (20th April) and Dorset (24th May), by Team Badger.
 Speakers included musician Brian May; Gavin Grant, Chief Executive of RSPCA; and Steve Jones, retired dairy farmer and leader of the “not in this farmer’s name” campaign.

 We’re planning a number of other events with our Team Badger partners, which we’ll update you on shortly, so watch this space for next steps or support the campaign with a donation.